 Andrology and IVF laboratories are not concerned with these requirements because health insurance does not reimburse any activity associated with IVF.
 Nevertheless, these laboratories must comply with precise legal requirements regarding laboratory supervision and management.
 They necessitate a cantonal authorization given by the cantonal physician following an on-site inspection.
 On these occasions, the respect for the published Criteria for the functioning of Medical laboratories, and the participation in external quality controls are checked.

 Internal quality control

 An internal quality control (IQC) is constituted by a sample, in which a substance or a particular element has been detected and quantified by a competent authority.
-Such an IQC is randomly placed in a series of analyses and submitted to the same analytical procedure than the unknown samples.
-If the value measured for the IQC falls within the limits set by the manufacturer, then the whole series of analyses is technically validated and can be processed through medical validation.
+Such an IQC is randomly placed in a series of analyses and submitted to the same analytical procedure as the unknown samples.
+If the value measured for the IQC falls within the limits set by the manufacturer, then the whole series of analyses are technically validated and can be processed through medical validation.

 External quality assessment

 External quality control (EQC) assessing whether the subjective evaluation of gametes and embryos match accepted guidelines is essential.
 Comparing individual gradings with those of other professionals is a way of warranting precision and quality of transmitted results.
 It is thus in the interest of the IVF laboratories to become aware of Quality Management processes and to implement them even if their choice is not to go up to an ISO accreditation.